AlexanderReiswich/pragma-css/docs/guide/layout.md

 ### Pull

 Pull classes add negative margins to elements, allowing you to offset padding when necessary.
-Be aware that there's not a corresponding pull for every push class.
+Be aware that there's no corresponding pull for every push class.
 This is due to inherent limitations in how negative margins work.

 #### Very small pull - xs